dhoyle/splicedocs-jekyll/pages/OnPrem/Info/Troubleshoot.md

 ## Bulk Import of Very Large Datasets with Spark 2.2  {#BulkImportSparkSep}

-When using Splice Machine with Spark 2.2 as a separate service with Cloudera, bulk import of very large datasets can fail due to direct memory usage.
+When using Splice Machine with Spark 2.2 with Cloudera, bulk import of very large datasets can fail due to direct memory usage.
 Use the following settings to resolve this issue:

 #### Update Shuffle-to-Mem Setting